ander882/d24/README.md

-# Rolling a d20 with only one d6 die
+# Rolling a d20 with only ONE d6 die

 Doing some mental gymnastics, I was thinking about emulating regular D&D dice with only d6s.
 But then I thought, 'People have alredy asked this online...
 Yep.
 But I think I done did find a new method of rolling a D20 with ONLY ONE d6.